|CHAIR:||Gino Pozzi||Address: Institute of Psychiatry and

 4. INVESTMENT FOR HEALTH - THE VERONA INITIATIVE

 In three annual conferences held in Verona, Italy, WHO has addressed social and economic determinants of health and ways to apply such insights to promote health and development at international, national, regional and local level.
-Its outcome - the Verona Challenge - can be downloaded from the Internet.
+Its outcome - the Verona Challenge.

 What has been accomplished so far will be developed further by a new WHO/Europe Investment for Health and Development Office, to be created soon in Venice, Italy.
 These activities are coordinated by Dr. Erio Ziglio, Regional Adviser for Social and Economic Development, WHO Regional Office for Europe, Copenhagen.